wenkang-deepblue/Visitimer/PRIVACY.md

 ## 4. Data Sharing

-**We DO NOT share any of the collected information (your schedules or temporary tab state) with the developer or any third parties.** The Extension operates entirely locally, and no data is transmitted from your browser to any external servers controlled by the developer or others.
+**The Extension and the developer DO NOT share any of the collected information (your schedules or temporary tab state) with the developer or any third parties.** The Extension operates entirely locally, and no data is transmitted from your browser to any external servers controlled by the developer or others.

 ## 5. Security

-We rely on the security mechanisms provided by the Google Chrome browser and its storage APIs to protect the data stored locally.
+The extension rely on the security mechanisms provided by the Google Chrome browser and its storage APIs to protect the data stored locally.

 ## 6. Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
-If we make changes, we will update the "Effective Date" at the top of this policy.
-We encourage you to review this Privacy Policy periodically.
+The developer may update this Privacy Policy from time to time.
+If changes made, the "Effective Date" at the top of this policy will be updated accordingly.
+The developer encourage you to review this Privacy Policy periodically.
 Your continued use of the Extension after any changes constitutes your acceptance of the new Privacy Policy.

 ## 7. Contact